 The role of changes in tumour size in response to chemotherapy seems to be different.
 A recent study of the RECIST working group of the EORTC was not able to show a major prognostic value of tumour response in more than 3700 patients with breast, lung, or colorectal cancer [18].
 It seems conceivable that changes in tumour size may have distinct impacts on prognosis in different diseases, and may vary between molecularly targeted and conventional cytotoxic chemotherapy.

 Our data support this notion.
-In sarcoma patients treated with anthracycline-based chemotherapy, neither achievement of an objective tumour response nor the extent of tumor shrinkage of target lesions was prognostically relevant, although the number of patients achieving a CR or going on to surgical resection of residual disease were small.
+In advanced or metastatic sarcoma patients treated with anthracycline-based first line chemotherapy, neither achievement of an objective tumour response nor the extent of tumor shrinkage of target lesions was prognostically relevant, although the number of patients achieving a CR or going on to surgical resection of residual disease were small.
 However, an increase in tumour size by more than 10% or RECIST-defined disease progression correlated with poor OS, indicating that absence of progression is a key parameter for clinical outcome in sarcoma.

 Our data supports the notion that time to event endpoints are crucial for capturing clinical activity in STS - a concept which was implemented in 2002, when PFS rate was suggested as an efficacy read-out of early clinical trials in STS [19].
-Future treatment strategies should focus on disease control as an important endpoint for chemotherapy efficacy in STS, which may be captured by PFS as a surrogate for OS.
+Future treatment strategies should focus on disease control as an important endpoint for efficacy of palliative chemotherapy in STS, which may be captured by PFS as a surrogate for OS.

-The major strength of our study is its prospective data collection on contemporary chemotherapy regimens across Europe, which includes pre-specified time points for tumour imaging.
+The major strength of our study is its prospective data collection on contemporary palliative chemotherapy regimens across Europe, which includes pre-specified time points for tumour imaging.
 The major limitation of our study is its post-hoc nature, which was not previously specified.
 Furthermore, re-imaging per se is prone to observer divergence thereby adding variability to our analysis.

-Given the role of disease control in STS, the concept of maintenance therapy may become more appealing.
+Given the role of disease control in advanced or metastatic STS, the concept of maintenance therapy may become more appealing.
 Instead of increasing toxicities by administration of combination therapy, maintenance and sequential treatment may improve patient outcomes whilst minimizing toxicities.
 A recent study showed that PFS was improved by maintenance treatment with ridaforolimus, an inhibitor of the mammalian target of rapamycin (mTOR) [20].
-However, the increment delivered was considered not clinically meaningful, and it failed to gain a license in STS.
+However, the increment delivered was not considered clinically meaningful, and it failed to gain a license in STS.
 Outstanding questions in relation to that study include the efficacy of mTOR inhibitors in different STS subtypes.

-In conclusion, our data show that absence of progression and not extent of tumor shrinkage is a surrogate for survival in advanced STS treated with palliative chemotherapy.
+In conclusion, our data show that absence of progression and not extent of tumor shrinkage is a surrogate for survival in advanced STS treated with palliative first line anthracycline-based chemotherapy.
 This observation may be important for future treatment concepts in sarcoma, such as maintenance therapy for metastatic patients.
 Clearly, these data should not be extrapolated to localized disease, which is treated with curative intent.

 Acknowledgments